 The college is home to programs that are highly ranked among peers, nationally and globally:

-The education graduate program as a whole was ranked 65th among 279 public institutions, by U.S. News and World Report.
+The School of Education graduate program is ranked among the top 25% of the nation’s best institutions, by U.S. News and World Report.

-The hospitality management program is counted among the top 15 in the world by the Journal of Hospitality and Tourism Research.
+The hospitality management program is counted among the top 15 in the world by the Journal of Hospitality and Tourism Research – and the top 10 in the United States by bestschools.com.

 The kinesiology program is ranked among the top 20 in the nation by the American Academy of Kinesiology and Physical education.

-National ranking systems do not exist for a number of other programs in the college that are highly regarded for their rigor, including programs in food science and human nutrition as well as apparel, merchandising, and design.
+National ranking systems do not exist for a number of other programs in the college that are highly regarded for their rigor, including programs in food science and human nutrition as well as human development and family studies.

 Programs are led by top-notch faculty, who make world-changing discoveries, such as: